Kenneth Mees: Career

 From 1906 until 1912, Mees worked for Wratten and Wainwright, Ltd., assisting Frederick Wratten in developing the first panchromatic photographic plates, as well as light filters and safelights for the darkroom.

 In 1912, Eastman Kodak Company acquired Wratten and Wainwright because they were interested in the skills Mees provided.
 George Eastman convinced Mees to move to Rochester, New York, United States, where Mees created the Kodak Research Laboratories, becoming its first director.

 Mees helped the US military in World War I in its instruction of photography.
 After the attack on Pearl Harbor, Mees became an American citizen so that he could have access to high security war projects and information during World War II.

 Later, he was named vice president in charge of Research and Development for Eastman Kodak; he remained at that position until he retired in 1955.

 During his career, he published 100 scientific papers and 60 other works.
 Among his accomplishments was the development of sensitive photographic emulsions for use in astronomy.
+He also delivered the 1935 Royal Institution Christmas Lectures on Photography.

 Mees served as the first president of the board of trustees of George Eastman House from 1947 until 1954.

 He died suddenly in Honolulu in 1960.